bobbingwide/oik-blocks/README.md

 1. oik-blocks's address block

 ## Upgrade Notice
+# 0.4.0
+Upgrade for support of block variations.

 # 0.4.0-RC1
 Upgrade for an improved blockicon and blocklist blocks.
 Needed for Single Block (SB) plugins.